Catriona MacColl

 Catriona MacColl (born 3 October 1954) is an English actress who has worked extensively in both film and television across Europe.
-She is best known for her work in Italian horror films, as she has appeared in Lucio Fulci's City of the Living Dead (1980), The Beyond (1981) and The House by the Cemetery (1981).
+She is best known for her work in Italian horror films, as she has appeared in Lucio Fulci's Gates of Hell trilogy; City of the Living Dead (1980), The Beyond (1981) and The House by the Cemetery (1981).

 Early life

 MacColl was born in London on 3 October 1954.
 In her youth, she trained professionally as a ballerina from the age of five, attending the Royal Ballet School.
 As a young adult, MacColl suffered a foot injury that prevented her from continuing her career path in dancing.

 Career

 MacColl is recognised for her work on European television and film, mainly in Italy.
 She has gained somewhat of a cult status, by horror fans, because of her career as an Italian horror actress.

 MacColl began her career in the late 1970s, making her debut in the French romantic drama Le dernier amant romantique, in which she received a small role.
 In 1979, she received her first leading role in Lady Oscar, a historical drama directed by Jacques Demy based on the manga Rose of Versailles by Riyoko Ikeda.
 According to MacColl, because Lady Oscar was not widely released in Europe, her career stalled: "I met all kinds of incredible French directors and of course they all knew Jacques.
 And they would all say: 'Oh, you’re the girl who played the lead in the Demy film that never came out?'
 So, they all knew who I was, but that really didn’t help me."Following her part in the drama Le fils puni, she appeared in the first of director Lucio Fulci's 'The Gates of Hell Trilogy', City of the Living Dead, playing the role of Mary Woodhouse, with Christopher George.
 MacColl was hesitant to do City of the Living Dead, because the script was badly written.
-"It seemed to me like a series of special effects without a story", she said in an interview in 2011.
+"It seemed to me like a series of special effects without a story," she said in an interview in 2011.
 She called her agent to seek his advice.
 He told her to "take the film, because nobody is going to see it anyway."
 MacColl says her agent turned out to be wrong about that.